luxonis/depthai-python/docs/source/samples/stereo_depth_video.rst

 This example is an upgraded :ref:`Depth Preview`.
 It has higher resolution (720p), each frame can be shown (mono left-right, rectified left-right, disparity and depth).
 There are 6 modes which you can select inside the code:

-#. withDepth: if you turn it off it will became :ref:`Mono Preview`, so it will show only the 2 mono cameras
+#. `withDepth`: if you turn it off it will became :ref:`Mono Preview`, so it will show only the 2 mono cameras
-#. outputDepth: if you turn it on it will show the depth
+#. `outputDepth`: if you turn it on it will show the depth
-#. lrcheck: computes disparity with sub-pixel interpolation (5 fractional bits), suitable for long range
+#. `lrcheck`: used for better occlusion handling.
+For more information `click here <https://docs.luxonis.com/en/latest/pages/faq/#left-right-check-depth-mode>`__
-#. extended: mirror rectified frames: true to have disparity/depth normal (non-mirrored)
+#. `extended`: suitable for short range objects.
+For more information `click here <https://docs.luxonis.com/en/latest/pages/faq/#extended-disparity-depth-mode>`__
-#. subpixel: suitable for short range objects
+#. `subpixel`: suitable for long range.
+For more information `click here <https://docs.luxonis.com/en/latest/pages/faq/#subpixel-disparity-depth-mode>`__

 .. rubric:: Similiar samples: